The NSW Immunisation Schedule recommends children are vaccinated at:

 Wanting to delay vaccination when your little one is feeling off colour is a normal response.
 But the truth is, even if they have a runny nose or slight cold they can still receive their shots.

 All children aged 6 months to less than 5 years are also recommended to have their free annual influenza vaccination, which is available from April every year.

 NSW Health works with secondary schools to offer adolescents the vaccines recommended on the NSW Immunisation Schedule under the

 Adult immunisation is critical to preventing transmission of serious preventable diseases.
 Just because you were immunised as a child does not mean you are protected as an adult.

 All adults play an important role in spreading the word about vaccinating on time.
 Each person who is vaccinated on time makes the community stronger as a whole.
 It’s important that the whole family is up to date with their vaccinations.

 Find out more about adult immunisation

 It’s important that all pregnant women are up to date with their vaccinations to protect themselves and their babies in the first weeks of life.

 If you are unsure of your or your child's immunisation status, speak to your GP or immunisation provider.
 Timely vaccination is the best way to keep yourself and the community protected from serious preventable diseases.
-So book ahead, make an appointment with your doctor or nurse and save the date to vaccinate.
+So book ahead, make an appointment with your doctor or nurse.